In this vignette, we demonstrate how complex structural types in Presto can be translated into R types (e.g., vectors, list, and tibbles).

 We assume that the user already have a Presto server with a memory connector set up.
 If you don’t have such a server set up, refer to the Presto documentation for instructions if you want to follow along.

-We first create a PrestoConnection
+We first create a PrestoConnection which will serve as

 the bridge between the Presto server and R.